fg8oj/italab/README.md

 # Italab interface for ITB HF SILENT ONE

-Remote access to HF Silent One values on a computer via USB
+## Remote access to HF Silent One values on a computer via USB
+## Sample Code in Python

 Needed :
 - ITB / Italab HF Silent One or other model with a Nextion display screen
 - Interface TTL to USB.
 Connect yellow cable (RXD) and black cable from Nextion connector to USB.

 Access to TTL data from Nextion RXD pin:
-Reverse ingeenering (Thank you Jean-Luc F1ULQ for help):
+Reverse ingeenering (Thank you Jean-Luc F1ULQ for help
 <code>
 pwr direct					j0 	/10
 pwr ref						j2